fbpx

 This is a more medical grade option that protects both the wearer and those around them from respiratory infections.

-In this sense itā€™s more about protecting the people around the person wearing it from infection (patients, clients).
+In this sense it’s more about protecting the people around the person wearing it from infection (patients, clients).
 It also does provide some level of particle filtration, like larger droplets from a sneeze.

-Different Safety Levels During ā€œOrange and Yellow Alertā€ Stages?
+Different Safety Levels During “Orange and Yellow Alert” Stages?

 This provides some level of protection for both without being too much of a nuisance.

-Bear in mind that it is not uncommon in parts of Asia in other parts of the world for massage therapists to routinely wear a light surgical mask.
 It is not so common in the United States, at least it has not been in the past.

 On Site Chair Massage and Coronavirus?